 Student research project

-This research will focus on translational research that links the findings from basic science to the practical applications that enhance human health and wellbeing in clinical settings.
-Molecular ultrasound imaging would allow for early diagnosis and therefore timely and appropriate medical intervention.
+Research in the Molecular Imaging and Theranostics lab is focused on translational research that links the findings from basic science to the practical applications that enhance human health and well-being in clinical settings.
+Molecular ultrasound imaging would allow for early diagnosis and therefore timely and appropriate medical intervention..

 Related methods, skills or technologies

-The project is suitable for an Honours or PhD student and will involve applying various skills and techniques, including cell culture, flowcytometry, molecular biology, PCR, Western blots, animal models and statistics.
+The project is suitable for a Masters, Honours or PhD student and will involve applying various skills and techniques, including cell culture, flowcytometry, molecular biology, PCR, Western blots, animal models and statistics.